-The United States Department of Defense announced on Tuesday a new step in its pressure policy against oil operations linked to Venezuela and Cuba: U.S. military forces boarded a third tanker in the Indian Ocean that, according to Washington, was violating the oil blockade imposed in the Caribbean and attempted to escape the naval blockade.
+The U.S. Department of Defense announced on Tuesday a new step in its pressure policy against oil operations linked to Venezuela and Cuba: U.S. military forces boarded a third oil tanker in the Indian Ocean that, according to Washington, was violating the oil blockade imposed in the Caribbean and attempted to evade the naval blockade.

-In a statement released on the social network X, the Pentagon reported that "During the night, U.S. forces conducted a right of visit inspection, maritime interdiction, and boarding of the Bertha without incident in the area of responsibility of Indopacom (Indo-Pacific Command)."
+In a statement released on social media platform X, the Pentagon reported that “During the night, U.S. forces conducted a right of inspection visit, maritime interdiction, and boarding of the Bertha without incidents in the area of responsibility of Indopacom (Indo-Pacific Command).”

-According to the Armed Forces, "the vessel was operating in defiance of the quarantine established by President Trump on sanctioned ships in the Caribbean and attempted to evade it."
+According to the Armed Forces, "the vessel was operating in defiance of the quarantine established by President (Donald) Trump regarding sanctioned ships in the Caribbean and attempted to evade it."

-The Department of Defense emphasized that the operation is part of a broader strategy and issued a strong message: “Three vessels fled, and now all three have been captured.”
+The Department of Defense emphasized that the operation is part of a broader strategy and delivered a strong message: “Three vessels fled, and now all three have been captured.”

-Before the Bertha, the United States had intercepted the tankers Aquila II and Veronica III in the Indian Ocean, also flagged by Washington as vessels that attempted to evade the blockade after operating on routes related to Venezuela.
+Before the Bertha, the United States had intercepted the tankers Aquila II and Veronica III in the Indian Ocean, which were also identified by Washington as vessels that attempted to evade the blockade after operating on routes related to Venezuela.

 Aliases and false coordinates

-According to international press reports, the Bertha is said to have taken on the alias "Ekta" and falsified its coordinates to appear as though it was off the coast of Nigeria, a maneuver similar to those used by the Aquila II and the Veronica III.
-These tactics aim to hinder satellite tracking and evade maritime monitoring systems.
+According to international press reports, the Bertha allegedly adopted the alias "Ekta" and falsified its coordinates to make it appear as if it were off the coast of Nigeria, a maneuver similar to that used by the Aquila II and the Veronica III.
+These tactics aim to complicate satellite tracking and evade maritime monitoring systems.

 "International waters are not a refuge."